Locally Purified Density Operators for Symmetry-Protected Topological Phases in Mixed States: Generalization to systems

 Furthermore, for fermionic systems, each fusion tensor $\lambda_\beta(g, h)$ can carry a nonzero fermion parity labeled by $n_2(g,h)$ as defined in Eq. \eqref{TODO}, where the fermion parity conservation of the $F$-move gives the following 2-cocycle condition

 On the contrary, the phase ambiguity of $F$-move demonstrated in Eq.~\eqref{phase ambiguity} at the upper and lower sides of an LPDO have to be canceled, i.e., there is no phase ambiguity of $F$-move.
 This is consistent with the $(1+1)D$ case that there is no nontrivial ASPT state solely protected by weak symmetry.
 Therefore, we do not need to care about the condition of $\nu_3$ in Eq.~\eqref{2d nu3} discussed for pure state SPT, as the weak symmetry $G_b$ must be applied simultaneously to the upper and lower sides of an LPDO and all the phase ambiguity will be canceled out.
+Consequently, the current classification applies not only to the case of $n_1(g)\equiv 0$, but also accommodates the existence of Majorana-type MPOs $V(g)$ with $n_1(g)=1$, as the super-pentagon equation and the cocycle condition of $\nu_3$ become irrelevant in this context.

 We summarize the LPDO classification of $(2+1)D$ ASPT phases with a strong $\Z_2^f$ fermion parity and a weak $G_b$ symmetry.
 The topological invariants of these ASPT states are \begin{enumerate}[1.] \item $n_1\in\H^1(G_b,\Z_2)$: Fermion parity of the $B_g$ operator satisfying the 1-cocycle condition in Eq.~\eqref{Parity_Bg}; \item $n_2\in\H^2(G_b,\Z_2)$: Fermion parity of the fusion tensor $\lambda_\beta$ satisfying the 2-cocycle condition in Eq.~\eqref{Parity_lambda}, but without the coboundary condition as in the pure state case. \end{enumerate} We note that there is no obstruction of the above data.
 In particular, each $n_2$ data such that $(-1)^{n_2(g,h)n_2(l,k)}$ is a nontrivial 4-cocycle in $\H^4[G_b, U(1)]$ corresponds to an intrinsic ASPT state.